 Local health departments should report all cases to the Oregon Public Health Division (OPHD).
 The OPHD needs to pre-approve testing at OSPHL.

-Local health departments should ensure that an OSPHL Virology/Immunology test request form is filled out by the treating physician or the local health department and appropriate sample is submitted for testing.
+Local health departments should ensure that an OSPHL Virology/Immunology test request form and the CDC Specimen Submission Form are filled out by the treating physician or the local health department and appropriate sample is submitted for testing.
 Local health departments may direct the treating physician or clinical laboratory to the CDC Instructions for Submitting Specimens.